GY 251 003 21203; GY 253 006 21204 WWW Spring 2019

 The two course grades are reported separately.

 I have put extensive time and effort into providing you with the resources needed to be successful in this course.
 When I see students struggling and doing poorly, I am concerned.
-Therefore, if a regular examination in lecture is failed (a score below 36 points), a Blackboard IM conference with me is required within a week of the examination or a five point penalty will be incurred.
+Therefore, if a regular examination in lecture is failed (a score below 36 points), a Skype for Business conference with me is required within a week of the examination or a five point penalty will be incurred.
 I want to discuss class strategies and to help to get you on track for doing well in this course.
-I am readily available to everyone through either Blackboard IM or Skype for Business.
+I am readily available to everyone through Skype for Business.
 Just email me when you want to meet or look for my availability in those forums.

 Reading Assignments: Use the attached schedule to read the assignments BEFORE attempting to do the activities.